josh-perry/love-cookbook/content/guides/fundamentals/if-statements.md

 ```

 ## Truthy and falsy

+{% abstract "Truthy and falsy refer to state of values when used as a condition.
+The values `false` and `nil` are falsy.
+All other values are truthy." %}

 So far we have talked about booleans, and `true` or `false`, but if-statements can accept other values as well.
 We call these values **truthy**.